-Minimally invasive VATS-LCSD helps children with refractory ventricular arrhythmiasMay 7th, 2013 in Cardiology /
+Minimally invasive VATS-LCSD helps children with refractory ventricular arrhythmiasMay 7, 2013 in Medicine & Health / Cardiology

 Inherited ventricular arrhythmias are an important cause of morbidity and sudden cardiac death in children who have structurally normal hearts.
 Despite conventional medical therapy, some of these children remain symptomatic with recurrent life-threatening arrhythmias, syncope, or frequent discharges from implantable cardioverter defibrillators (ICDs).
 Video-assisted thoracoscopic left cardiac sympathetic denervation (VATS-LCSD) is a minimally invasive procedure that can help many of these children with refractory cardiac arrhythmias.
 The results of a single-center experience with VATS-LCSD will be presented during the Congenital Heart Disease Session of the 93rd AATS Annual Meeting in Minneapolis by Dr. Sophie C. Hofferberth, MBBS.

 "Existing treatments for inherited arrhythmias are often poorly tolerated or leave patients with ongoing symptoms and risk of sudden death.
 We have shown that VATS-LCSD is safe and should be considered as part of the treatment approach in all patients with ventricular arrhythmias," comments lead investigator Dr. Francis Fynn-Thompson, who is affiliated with the Department of Cardiac Surgery at Boston Children's Hospital.